Security jobs on cruise ships

 Crew Insight: What You Need to Know about Security Jobs on Cruise Ships

-Meet Juan Pablo, Security Staff from the Philippines!
+Meet Juan Pablo, a Security Staff from the Philippines!

 My name is Juan Pablo Spitnow and I’ve been working as Security Staff onboard Royal Caribbean cruise ships for 4 years now.